-The unaudited pro forma combined financial data of Cyclerion consists of an unaudited pro forma combined statement of income for the year ended December 31, 2018 and an unaudited pro forma combined balance sheet as of December 31, 2018 prepared in accordance with United States generally accepted accounting principles, or U.S. GAAP.
+The unaudited pro forma combined financial data of Cyclerion consists of an unaudited pro forma combined statements of income for the year ended December 31, 2017 and nine months ended September 30, 2018, and an unaudited pro forma combined balance sheet as of September 30, 2018 prepared in accordance with United States generally accepted accounting principles, or U.S. GAAP.
 The unaudited pro forma combined financial data reported below should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Summary Historical and Unaudited Pro Forma Combined Financial Information" and the audited and unaudited combined financial statements and corresponding notes included elsewhere in this information statement.